Douwe-Spaanderman/ReportAnnotationGUI/README.md

 ## 🚀 Features

-- Load patient reports from a CSV file
+- Load free-text medical reports from a CSV file
-- Define annotation tasks via a YAML configuration
+- Automatically generate an annotation interface from a YAML task definition
-- Save validated annotations to JSON
+- Save validated annotations to a structured JSON file
+- Multi-user annotation support with individual tracking

 ## ⚡ Quick Start